Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 Medicine struggles for a better understanding of defective production of collagen and reduced musculoskeletal functioning by symptoms of joint laxity and frequent dislocations eventually leading to disability

 The papers listed above and this paper published in June 2016 in the medical journal Disability and Rehabilitation (8) suggest that medical research seems to be stuck.
-Here a reiteration of the problems expressed in the 2015 and 2017 studies listed above.
+Here is a reiteration of the problems expressed in the 2015 and 2017 studies listed above.
 This research comes from Appalachian State University whose doctors sought to help provide answers for patients.
 Here are their bullet points.

 - “Improved healthcare provider knowledge of Ehlers-Danlos Syndrome is needed, and additional research on the co-occurring diagnoses with EDS may assist in comprehensive pain management for Ehlers-Danlos Syndrome patients.